In this post, I will be discussing all cabin grades available onboard the Marella Discovery.

 - Tea and Coffee making facilities

-Marella do offer solo inside cabins.
-These allow solo cruisers to have their own space and it is USUALLY cheaper than paying the dreaded ‘solo supplement’.
+Marella does offer solo inside cabins.
+These allow solo cruisers to have their own space and it is USUALLY cheaper than paying the dreaded “solo supplement.”

 Solo outside cabins

-The styling inside the cabin is exactly the same as the inside cabin and other cabins.
+The styling inside the cabin is exactly the same as the other cabins oboard.

 What is in the Balcony cabins onboard the Marella Discovery?